 © 2024 Copyright owned by one or more of the KPMG International entities.
 KPMG International entities provide no services to clients.
-All rights reserved 31 To enhance the experience for customers, leading companies are now focused on deliberately orchestrating customer experiences - that is, managing and developing capabilities and processes across the front, middle and back office to deliver customer and cost outcomes - and they are doing so with the help of Al. The efforts are starting to pay off.
-According to the KPMG Global Tech Report 2023, 72 percent of leading companies have experienced substantial increases in employee productivity, improved customer engagement, lower costs and greater efficiencies.
-Companies topping this year's brand list, including Emirates, Maybank, Kbank and Fielmann, have been carefully orchestrating the end-to-end customer journey using Al and machine learning to help their customers achieve their objectives quickly, easily and in a more orchestrated manner.
+All rights reserved Companies topping this year's brand list, including Emirates, Maybank, Kbank and Fielmann, have been carefully orchestrating the end-to-end customer journey using Al and machine learning to help their customers achieve their objectives quickly, easily and in a more orchestrated manner.
 For example, Fielmann's approach to orchestrate online optical assessments and prescriptions means customers can easily upgrade their glasses as their eyesight changes without adding extra time to be seen by an optician.
-Orchestration, especially when augmented with AI, machine learning and attribution models, is a powerful approach that can create the types of experiences that delight customers, improve brand reputation, increase customer loyalty and drive revenue.
+Orchestration, especially when augmented with Al, machine learning and attribution models, is a powerful approach that can create the types of experiences that delight customers, improve brand reputation, increase customer loyalty and drive revenue.
 This research reaffirms what KPMG has believed for some time: the future of customer experience is orchestrating the enterprise.
 This is only made better with the advances in generative AI, making enterprise orchestration easier to achieve and more prevalent.
 Case in point: the leading companies in this research are using AI-enabled orchestrating to capture competitive advantage.
 Orchestration drives seamless experiences Customer journey orchestration bridges the gaps between front, middle and back office teams and systems.
 The aim is to manage the customer journey, not to just let it happen.
 Through orchestration, previously ad-hoc interactions are linked into a series of compelling, intentional interactions.
 Orchestration is about influencing the journey as it occurs.
 No matter when and where customers interact with your brand, journey orchestration helps build customer engagement and loyalty To be successful, orchestration requires real-time decisioning - a technique that blends data, rules and predictive analytics to make smart decisions about what to talk to customers about and on what channel.
 Essentially, allowing organizations to maximize every customer interaction.
 Data is key to decisioning, but it needs to be used in very specific ways that pinpoint the most relevant, next-best experience for customers by connecting the dots between historical and live customer data, operational data and business data.

 Organizations should think deeply about the orchestration layer, how they harness new technology, and be clear on how humans and machines can work in partnership to deliver an emotional connection with the customer."

+Carmen Bekker

-Carmen Bekker ASPAC Customer Partner KPMG Australia
+ASPAC Customer Partner KPMG Australia